CMPSC-310-AI-Spring2023/challenge07-paisley-productions/outline.md

 Pallas (Inteviewer) : What are your feelings about AI in education?

-Student 2 : AI is so scary and confusing and I hate how they are trying to steal all our information to train them things.
-And I don't even know how they could be impacting the environment.
+Student 2 : AI is so scary and confusing and I hate how they are trying to steal all our information to train them goofy things.
+And I don't even know how they could be impacting the environment but I'm sure it ain'g good.
 It's scary to think that big AI coorporations have so much data and power over us.

+Pallas (Inteviewer) :

 #### Final Questions from Host

-Pallas (Host) : Lastly, I have a few questions to ask you Haylee.
+Pallas (Host) : Lastly, I have one last question to ask you Haylee.

-Haylee (CS Student Guest) : I'd love too, ask away!
+Haylee (CS Student Guest) : I'd love too answer, ask away!

+Pallas (Host) : We have heard a lot about people's fears of AI in education... so we don't end on a sour note are there any postives you can think of?

+Haylee (CS Student Guest) : Oh yes!
+There are plenty!
+Computer scienctists have been implimenting tons of exciting ways to use AI to help improve educataion.
+One example is adaptive AI that will tailor itslef to the students learning style and what they do or don't know.
+AI is also improving students time management abilities with sceduling applications.
+(Source: https://onlinedegrees.sandiego.edu/artificial-intelligence-education/)